IBM: Quantum computing

+In March 2020, it was announced that IBM would build Europe's first quantum data center in Ehningen, Germany.
+The center, operated by the Fraunhofer Society, was opened in 2024.

+Software

+Since 2009, IBM has owned SPSS, a software package used for statistical analysis in the social sciences.
+IBM also owned The Weather Company, which provides weather forecasting and includes weather.com and Weather Underground, which was sold in 2024.

+Cloud services

 IBM Cloud includes infrastructure as a service (IaaS), software as a service (SaaS) and platform as a service (PaaS) offered through public, private and hybrid cloud delivery models.
 For instance, the IBM Bluemix PaaS enables developers to quickly create complex websites on a pay-as-you-go model.
 IBM SoftLayer is a dedicated server, managed hosting and cloud computing provider, which in 2011 reported hosting more than 81,000 servers for more than 26,000 customers.
 IBM also provides Cloud Data Encryption Services (ICDES), using cryptographic splitting to secure customer data.

-IBM also hosts the industry-wide cloud computing and mobile technologies conference InterConnect each year.